 - monitors the performance of Measurement & Verification Professionals

-- assesses emerging lighting technologies and accepts them for use in the scheme
+- assesses products and accepts them for use in the scheme

 - manages online registry and portal systems.